Cluster

 On the server that you selected as the master, create the Cluster by clicking on the plus icon and enter the following information into the form Connect Node:

-After a successful activation, there will be displayed the status of the connected server in the list.
+After a successful activation, the status of the connected server will be displayed in the overview.

-Slave node will automatically reboot and connect to master.
+Slave node will automatically reboot and connect to the master.

-After succesfull connection, slave node will automatically start to download all configuration/database data from master.
-Please note, that in case of longer running LM server (database contains multiple TB of data) initial synchronization can take couple of weeks.
+After a succesfull connection, the slave node will automatically start to download all configuration/database data from the master.
+Please note that in the case of longer running LM server (the database contains multiple TB of data), initial synchronization can take a couple of weeks.

 Master node will overwrite all configuration and stored data on slave node.